jump to navigation

 [For completeness, most of the situations where I swore came at times when I was inadvertently (as in, without thinking) parroting something that someone near me said.]

-Posted by halfawake in Entertainment, Garbage In, Garbage Out.
+Posted by on February 25, 2008 in Garbage In, Garbage Out

 Last week I had an eye exam and got my new lens prescription filled.
 I decided to reuse my old frames to save a bit on the new glasses.
 The woman who sells the frames and lenses was pushy and irrational as usual.
 For example, consider this exchange where we discussed the anti-reflective coating for my lenses (the woman’s name is Pat):